ubnetdef/website/content/courses/syssec.md

 Students must conduct themselves in a manner that does not violate the University at Buffalo’s Academic Integrity Policy.
 Students found in violation of the [Academic Integrity Policy](https://catalog.buffalo.edu/policies/integrity.html) will receive an F for the course.

 ## Ethics Policy
 As a student in cyber security, you are learning tools and given resources that are meant to help protect yourself and others.
 However, these tools and resources can also be used in malicious or illegal ways.
 It is imperative that while you are a representative of this class, and even well after, you perform any security education or training strictly inside our internal environment or a controlled and contained environment that you have prepared for yourself.
 Any activity outside of our internal environment is outside of our control and protection.
-If you are not sure what you’re doing, it is very easy to do something illegal without even knowing you are (even something as simple as port scanning outside our internal network).
+If you are not sure what you’re doing, it is very easy to do something illegal and/or commit a policy violation without knowing you are (eg. port scanning outside our internal network).
 If you are unsure if something is allowed or not, contact one of the instructors or mentors. **All network traffic inside our infrastructure will be monitored for malicious or suspicious activity and acted upon with severe consequences if such privileges are abused.** You are being given an opportunity to learn, please do not waste it.

 ## vCenter Usage
-As a part of Systems Security, you are granted permissions to create Virtual Machines on the vCenter environment, for educational purposes.
-Any misuse of the environment will result in the **immediate failure of the student.**
+As a part of the class, you are granted permissions to create Virtual Machines on the vCenter environment for educational purposes specified within the context of the class assignments and projects.
+Any misuse of the environment may result in the **immediate failure of the student.**

 ## Network Logging Disclaimer
 All traffic that occurs within the vCenter environment is being **logged** for analysis purposes.
 Traffic captures (pcaps) may be shared with other individuals within UBNetDef for educational purposes only. **We highly discourage logging into any personal or social networking websites on a Virtual Machine hosted in the vCenter environment.**